Selected Topics

 Coordinate Systems and Transformations

-Coordinate systems and related transformations are important for the understanding of the basic mechanisms of B2000++, since the description of meshes in B2000++ is substructure (branch) oriented.
-A B2000++ mesh can consist of an arbitrary assemblage of meshes collected in branches.
+B2000++ is substructure (branch) oriented.
+A B2000++ mesh can consist of an arbitrary assemblage of meshes collected in branches connected by nodes.
 However, these meshes or branches themselves may not contain other branches.
-B2000++ employs several Cartesian coordinate systems:

 Global Cartesian coordinate system